bluerobotics/bluerobotics.github.io/brov2/assembly.advanced.12.2.16.md

 <img src="/brov2/cad/end-cap-as-shipped.png" class="img-responsive" style="max-width:900px" />

-If you install the remaining penetrators as shown in the diagram below, it will keep everything neat, organized and logical.
+If you install the remaining penetrators as shown in the diagram below, it will keep everything neat and organized.

 <img src="/brov2/cad/end-cap-final.png" class="img-responsive" style="max-width:900px" />

 1. Remove 8 of the O-rings and apply Silicone grease to them.
-Hold on to that other O-ring, you will need it in a minute.
+Keep the other O-ring in the bag, you will need it in a minute.

 	<img src="/brov2/cad/grease-o-ring.png" class="img-responsive" style="max-width:900px" />

+2. Wipe the exterior surface of the electronics enclosure endcap clean, and make sure it is free of any particles in the areas where the penetrator O-rings will sit.

-2. Install the O-rings onto all of the thruster penetrators, the lumen penetrator, and the tether penetrator.
+3. Install the O-rings onto all of the thruster penetrators, the lumen penetrator, and the tether penetrator.

-3. Install the penetrators to the end cap in the order shown below.
+4. Install the penetrators to the end cap in the order shown below.
 Tighten to finger tight, then use the provided wrench to tighten them an additional ~1/16 of a turn.
 If you can't loosen them with your fingers, they are tight enough.

 	- Thruster 1 (CCW propeller) with red penetrator nut
 	- Thruster 5 (CCW propeller) with red penetrator nut